0xless/less_on_sec/content/posts/rfid.md

 of other type of tags, but doing so carelessly can easily lead to a brick!

 ![bricked tag](/images/rfid/bricked.jpg#center)

+Original Atmel T5577 tags have a test mode and that can be helpful to recover soft-bricked cards.

 ### Cloning tags
 Using the proxmark3 CLI, reading and writing devices is pretty straightforward.